 Why hasn't NBS caught on?
 It turns out to be pretty complicated and not self-contained in the hosts concerned.
-As IPv6 has shown, that makes deployment painful.
+As IPv6 has shown, that makes deployment a very major, earthquake-like, endeavour.

 Will SHIM6, LISP or ILNP catch on?
 There are reasons for pessimism.
 SHIM6 is currently undeployable because many firewalls block the necessary extension headers.
 LISP requires retooling the Internet wide-area routing system, and has a significant bottleneck in its method of interworking with the non-LISP Internet.
 ILNP requires retooling of both host network stacks and site routers.